- How To Sell Your House in Phoenix

 A house can be sold if you upside down.
 There are a few options to consider.
 Sellers can bring n the difference between the proceeds of the sale and the balance on your loan.
 You may consider borrowing money from family members or your 401K.

 The other option is a Short Sale.
 A short sale occurs when a lender agrees to take less money on the sale of your house.
-The rules vary by bank, however, for all banks, you will need to prove a financial hardship, showing you can not make the mortgage payment, The bank will require the house be listed in MLS to make sure the property has the greatest exposure to get the highest price possible.
+The rules vary by bank, however, for all banks, you will need to prove financial hardship, showing you can not make the mortgage payment, The bank will require the house be listed in MLS to make sure the property has the greatest exposure to get the highest price possible.
 Having a short sale on your credit will impact your credit score.
-Be sure to consult an attorney and accountant to understand the impact to your credit report and ability to buy another house.
+Be sure to consult an attorney and accountant to understand the impact on your credit report and the ability to buy another house.

 How to sell your house and build a new one

 It can take 3 – 12 months to have a new home built, depending on the build time in your area and size of your home.
 Many new home buyers want to sell their current home but are unsure how to get their current home sold.
 It can be a challenge to time the sale of their home with the completion of the new one.